tayruxin/tp/docs/DeveloperGuide.md

 <img src="images/AddActivityDiagram.png" alt="Add Activity Diagram"/>

 #### 4.7.2 Design Considerations
-**Aspect: Fields to be Added into Company**
+**Aspect: Parameters to be Added into Company**

-* **Alternative 1:** `Company` object only has company name, application role, and application deadline.
+* **Alternative 1:** A `Company` object only requires the company's name, application's role and deadline as parameters for `add` command.
     * Pros: Short and concise `add` command for users to type in.
 Easy for developers to implement with less code.
-    * Cons: Users may not be able to add in all the information they want to store in LinkMeIn, such as recruiter's information.
-Users may also be unable to keep track of which stage of their application they are at.
+    * Cons: Users may not be able to store necessary information in LinkMeIn, such as recruiter's information.
+Users may also be unable to keep track of which stage of the application they are at.
-* **Alternative 2 (current choice):** `Company` object also includes application status of user, recruiter's name, phone and email address.
+* **Alternative 2 (Current Choice):** A `Company` object also includes application status, recruiter's name, phone and email address.
 The priority field, which is the user's opinion of the application priority, is kept optional.
-    * Pros: Users can add in all the information at once, minimising the need to use other commands to do so, like `edit` command.
+    * Pros: Users can add in all the information at once, minimising the need to use other commands to do so afterward, like using `edit` command.
     * Cons: Longer `add` command for users.
-Users may also not have recruiter's information at hand when they are adding in the company.
-As such, our planned enhancements will have the recruiter's name, phone and email as optional fields instead.
+Users may also not have recruiter's information at hand when they are adding in the company into LinkMeIn.

 ### \[Proposed\] Undo/redo feature